CloudBoost/docker/README.md

         }
 ```

+Once your app is ready, You can then get the latest SDK from  https://tutorials.cloudboost.io.
+Remember to save the SDK in your project. and You can then init your app by :

+`CB.CloudApp.init('Your Server URL', 'Your App ID', 'Your App Key');`

+You can then follow rest of the documentation from https://tutorials.cloudboost.io

 ## CloudBoost Architecture

 CloudBoost runs on MongoDB, ElasticSearch and Redis.
 You're responsible for managing the uptime, backups of your data in each of these databases.
 If you want a managed solution, Please check out CloudBoost.io